codinglabsong/aging-gan/README.md

 - **AWS Utilities** - when running on EC2, IAM-ready scripts to automatically sync `outputs/` to S3 after saving checkpoints and terminate the instance after full training.
 - **Gradio Demo** – ready-to-deploy web app for interactive predictions.
 Hosted on [Huggingface Spaces](https://huggingface.co/spaces/codinglabsong/aging-gan).
 - **Reproducible Workflows** - configuration-based training/inference scripts and environment variables.
 Optionally set seed during training.
-- **Developer Tools** - linting with ruff and black, plus  unit tests.
+- **Developer Tools & CI** - linting with ruff and black, unit tests with pytest, end‐to‐end smoke tests in GitHub Actions.

 ## Installation
 1. Clone this repository and install the core dependencies: